Skip to main content

 info

-For backwards compatibility reasons, /dot/light/2 is also a valid substream for those messages.
+For backward compatibility reasons, /dot/light/2 is also a valid substream for those messages.

 • /91b171bb158e2d3848fa23a9f1c25182fb8e20313b2c1eb49219da7a70ce90c3/block-announces/1 - a substream/notification protocol which sends blocks to connected peers.
 This is a Notification substream.